-Bennett Westbrook is Senior Vice President of Investments and Design and Construction for the Company and leads the Company's acquisition, development, and design and construction efforts on hospitality projects and other real estate and investment-related projects.
+Bennett Westbrook is Executive Vice President, Development and Design & Construction, a position he has held since June 2016.
+Prior to that time, Mr. Westbrook served as Senior Vice President of Investments and Design and Construction for the Company.
+Mr. Westbrook leads the Company's acquisition, development, and design and construction efforts on hospitality projects and other real estate and investment-related projects.
 Prior to joining the Company in 2001, Mr. Westbrook was Corporate Director of Development at Harrah's Entertainment, Inc. from 2000-2001, Regional Real Estate Manager for Federated Department Stores (now Macy's, Inc.) from 1997-2000, and Director of Development at Harrah's Entertainment, Inc. from 1994-1997.
 Mr. Westbrook earned both his B.A. degree in Political Science and MBA degree at Vanderbilt University.